 Study outcome

-The study outcome is on the presence of OFI in adult patients treated in the ICU based on patient and process factors.
+The study outcome is the presence of OFI – defined as “Yes” at least one identifies OFI, or “No” identified OFI – through consensus from the mortality and morbidity conference.

 Patient and process factors

 The variables were factors chosen from the trauma registry, based on the locally used audit filters, standard epidemiological factors and factors registered in the Swedish Trauma registry.
 The categorical factors were sex, age, if the patient was intubated or not and how many days, Revised Trauma Score (RTS), Injury Severity Score (ISS), on call, time from arrival at the hospital until first computed tomography (CT), days in the ICU, ASA preinjury and survival after 30 days.
 On duty was defined as before 8.00 a.m., after 5 p.m., or during a weekend - defined as Saturday or Sunday.